Competitive Data-Structure Dynamization: -Component Dynamization and variants (Theorems -- )

 \subsection{Lower bound on optimal competitive ratio}

-\begin{restateableTheorem}{thm: k-component lower bound} For $k$-Component Dynamization (and consequently for its generalizations) no deterministic online algorithm has ratio less than $k$. \end{restateableTheorem} Before we give the proof, here is a proof sketch for $k=2$.
+\begin{restateableTheorem}{thm: k-component lower bound} For $k$-Component Dynamization (and consequently for its generalizations) no deterministic online algorithm has ratio competitive ratio less than $k$. \end{restateableTheorem} To develop intuition before we give the detailed proof for the general case, here is a sketch of how the proof goes for $k=2$.
 The adversary begins by inserting one item of weight 1 and one item of infinitesimal weight $\eps>0$, followed by a sequence of $n-2$ weight-zero items just until the algorithm's cover has just one component.
 (This must happen, or the competitive ratio is unbounded --- \OPT pays only at time 1, while the algorithm continues to pay at least $\eps$ each time step.)
 By calculation the algorithm pays at least $2+(n-1)\eps$, while \OPT pays $\min(2+\eps, 1+(n-1)\eps)$, giving a ratio of $1.5-O(\eps)$.

 This lower bound does not reach 2 (in contrast to the standard ``rent-or-buy'' lower bound) because the algorithm and \OPT both pay a ``setup cost'' of 1 at time 1.
 However, at the end of sequence, the algorithm and \OPT are left with a component of weight $\sim 1$ in place.
 The adversary can now continue, doing a second phase without the setup cost, by inserting an item of weight $\sqrt \eps$, then zeros just until the algorithm's cover has just one component (again this must happen or the ratio is unbounded).
 Let $m$ be the length of this second phase.
 By calculation, for \emph{this} phase, the algorithm pays at least $(m-1)\sqrt\eps+1$ while \OPT pays at most $\min(1+\sqrt{\eps}+\eps, (m-1)(\sqrt\eps+\eps))$, giving a ratio of $2-O(\sqrt{\eps})$ for just the phase.